 Tip Five – Shoot in Raw

-A sunset image contains a wealth of light information that is simply tossed out if you shoot JPEG, and so much of the color’s vibrancy will be lost.
+A sunset image contains a wealth of light information that is simply tossed out if you shoot JPEG, and so much of the colour’s vibrancy will be lost.
 Use a remote shutter to ensure there is no blur.

 Source: Tips For Photographing Sunsets